 The adoption of the Code is a milestone in the establishment of a comprehensive due diligence system in the model set out in the definition of Minimum safeguards of the EU Taxonomy.
-Along with the
+Along with the introduction of the Code, Polenergia Group introduced standard compliance clauses that are used in all contracts with suppliers.

-S2-5 Targets related to managing material negative impacts, advancing positive impacts, and managing material risks and opportunities
+Targets related to managing material negative impacts, advancing positive impacts, and managing material risks and opportunities